Ben7z-Cohen/Emotions-Recognition-App/README.md

 # Emotions-Recognition-App
 **Overview**<br/>
-Using FisherFace and Haar-like features techniques to identify "emotions" (Facial expression) in real time.<br/> The application is controlled by GUI which presents the identification, collecting the "emotions" over a period of time and provide graphical analysis using bokeh module.<br/>
+Using FisherFace and Haar-like features techniques to identify "emotions" (Facial expression) in real time.<br/> The application is controlled by GUI which presents the identification, collecting the "emotions" over a period of time and provide graphical analysis using Bokeh technology.<br/>
-NOTE: at the moment the classifier was created with a small dataset for only three "emotions" and the identifications need some improvements.

 **Work in progress:**<br/>                                                                                                                  Replacing FisherFace classifier with CNN classifier.<br/>
 #### How to run?<br/>